 Amenities: ADA-accessible, multi-use court, pavilions, playgrounds, portable restrooms, synthetic turf fields, lighted tennis courts, and paved trails.

 13133 E. Arapahoe Rd., Centennial

-What we love about Centennial Center Park: There are several playgrounds for children of all ages, educational and historical information about the state of Colorado, a large grassy field, two covered picnicking areas, and a really, really big splash pad.
+What we love about Centennial Center Park: There are several playgrounds for children of all ages, educational and historical information about the state of Colorado, a large grassy field, two covered picnicking areas, and a massive splash pad.
 Since the park opened, it has been one of the most popular in the area and the different levels can make it a little hard to keep track of more than one child.
-Just play together and stay together and you will have a great time!
+Just play together and stay together, and you will have a great time!